-In connection with any claim giving rise to indemnification hereunder resulting from or arising out of any action, claim or legal proceeding by a Person who is not a Party, if the Indemnifying Party is the Company or is the holder of the Class B Shares or the Class A Shares, then such Indemnifying Party at its sole cost and expense may, upon Notice to the Indemnified Party, assume the defense of any such action, claim or legal proceeding if it acknowledges to the Indemnified Party in writing its obligation to indemnify the Indemnified Party pursuant to this Agreement in respect of such action, claim or legal proceeding.
-The Indemnified Party shall be entitled to participate in (but not control) the defense of any such action, claim or legal proceeding, at its own counsel and at its own expense.
-If the Indemnifying Party so assumes the defense of any such action, claim or legal proceeding, the Indemnifying Party shall select counsel to conduct the defense of such action, claim or legal proceeding, at its sole cost and expense.
+In connection with any claim giving rise to indemnification hereunder resulting from or arising out of any action, claim or legal proceeding by a Person who is not a Party, if the Indemnifying Party is the Company or is the holder of the Class B Shares or the Class A Shares, then such Indemnifying Party at its sole cost and expense may, upon Notice to the Indemnified Party, assume the defense of any such action, claim or legal proceeding if it acknowledges to the Indemnified Party in writing its obligation to indemnify the Indemnified Party pursuant to this Agreement in respect of such action, claim or legal proceeding with its own counsel and at its own expense.
+If the Indemnifying Party so assumes the defense of any such action, claim or legal proceeding, at its sole cost and expense.
+The Indemnifying Party shall select counsel to conduct the defense of such action, claim or legal proceeding, at its sole cost and expense.
 The Indemnifying Party shall not consent to a settlement of, or the entry of any judgment arising from, any such action, claim or legal proceeding without the prior written consent (which consent shall not be unreasonably withheld or delayed) of the Indemnified Party.
-If the Indemnified Party may defend against such action, claim or legal proceeding, in such manner as it may deem appropriate, including, without limitation, settling such action, claim or legal proceeding, after giving Notice of the same to the Indemnifying Party, on such terms as the Indemnified Party may deem appropriate, and (b) the Indemnifying Party shall be entitled to participate in (but not control) the defense of such action, claim or legal proceeding as in (but not control) the defense of such action, claim or legal proceeding as to the Indemnified Party may deem appropriate, and (b) the Indemnifying Party shall be entitled to participate in (but not control) the defense of such action, claim or legal proceeding with its own counsel and at its own expense.
+If the Indemnified Party may defend against such action, claim or legal proceeding, in such manner as it may deem appropriate, including, without limitation, settling such action, claim or legal proceeding, after giving Notice of the same to the Indemnifying Party, on such terms as the Indemnified Party may deem appropriate, and (b) the Indemnifying Party shall be entitled to participate in (but not control) the defense of such action, claim or legal proceeding, after giving Notice of the same to the Indemnifying Party is permitted to but does not assume the defense of any such action, claim or legal proceeding, in such manner as it may deem appropriate, including, without limitation, settling such action, claim or legal proceeding, after giving Notice of the same to the Indemnifying Party, on such terms as the Indemnified Part claim or legal proceeding with its own counsel and at its own expense.
 If the Indemnifying Party thereafter seeks to question the manner in which the Indemnified Party defended such third Person's action, claim or legal proceeding or the amount or nature of any such settlement, the Indemnifying Party shall have the burden to prove by a preponderance of the evidence that the Indemnified Party did not defend or settle such action, claim or legal Proceeding in a reasonably prudent manner.